GeogeToshIndustries/main/README.md

 	DB Schema:

-	Index 		Auto Long
+	Index 		Auto Long				Primary Key
-	ID	 	Integer - This allows for multiple AIs.
+	ID	 	Integer 				This allows for multiple AIs.
-	UserID		Which User interacted with the AI to generate this memory (optional) Context		What context was the information generated Format		Audio/Video/Text
+	UserID		VARCHAR(255)				Which User interacted with the AI to generate this memory (optional) Context		VARCHAR(255)				What context was the information generated Sequence	Long 					In what sequence did this memory originate within the conversation.
-	Key		What is the name of name of the memory
+	Format		VARCHAR(255)				Audio/Video/Text
-	Value		Contents of the memory
+	Key		BLOB					What is the name of name of the memory Value		BLOB					Contents of the memory